griffinstiens/ML-Classification_Heart_Disease/README.md

 The goal of this is to mimic what a data scientist or machine learning engineer would produce as **proof of concept**.

 ## What is Classification?
-Classification involes deciding whether a sample is part of one class or antoher (single-class classification).
+Classification involes deciding whether a sample is part of one class or another (single-class classification).
 If there are multiple class options, it's referred to as **multi-class classification**.

 ## Implemented concepts
 * **Exploratory Data Analysis**